-The Call Home feature allows the transmission of operational and error-related data to you and IBM through an SMTP server connection in the form of an event notification e-mail.
+The Call Home feature allows the transmission of operational and error-related data to you and IBM through a Simple Mail Transfer Protocol (SMTP) server connection in the form of an event notification e-mail.
 This function alerts IBM service personnel about machine conditions or sends data for error analysis and resolution.

-You must configure an SMTP server with access outside of your local area network and use the SAN Volume Controller Console or the SAN Volume Controller command-line interface to configure the Call Home settings (including contact information and e-mail recipients) before you can send a test e-mail to check that all connections and infrastructure are connected correctly.
+You must configure an SMTP server to be able to send e-mails outside of your local area network.
+The SMTP server must allow the relaying of e-mails from the SAN Volume Controller cluster IP address.
+You can then use the SAN Volume Controller Console or the SAN Volume Controller command-line interface to configure the e-mail settings, including contact information and e-mail recipients.
+For compatibility with other SMTP servers, ensure that you set the reply address to a valid e-mail address.
+Send a test e-mail to check that all connections and infrastructure are set up correctly.
 You can disable the Call Home function at any time using the SAN Volume Controller Console or the SAN Volume Controller command-line interface.